abumq/residue/docs/configurations/known_clients/readme.md

 2. When the connection comes it simply has to be `connect me to muflihun.com-web-client`
 3. Server will then [make connection](/docs/configurations/connect_port.md#responsibilities) and encrypt this connection using previously provided `public_key` i.e, `muflihun.com-web-client.pem`
 4. Server will generate 128-bit key
-5. Any logs associated to this client will automatically have ownership assigned to `abumusamq` with `RW-R-----` permissions
+5. Any logs associated to this client will automatically have ownership assigned to `abumusamq` with `RW-R-----` permissions (subject to `file_mode` config)
 6. Listed loggers are expected loggers (more loggers may be allowed but if you use more loggers we recommend you to add it to this list) - if you use [resitail](https://github.com/muflihun/resitail) it will pick up loggers from this list
 7. Any unknown loggers associated to this client will have configurations from `default_logger`'s configuration